Ah! You're here.

-This blog exists to cater to the mass of metal fans across the globe.
+This blog exists to cater metal fans across the globe.
 You're from Japan?
 Konichiwa.
 Norway?
 Hallo.
 Canada?
 Hello.
 It doesn't matter where you call home because we're all united toward a universal cause.
 So, follow me, and I'll lead you deep into an underground cavern where I keep my archives of compact disks, vinyl, and cassettes.
 Undoubtedly, you'll have heard of many of the bands you see as you shuffle through the shelves; others not so much.
 From Judas Priest to Lago, we'll take a look at the whole lot.
 I hope you enjoy the ride.

 I am also a musician.
-At the age of five I picked up a guitar with haste, only to dislike the material I was forced to play.
+At the age of five, I hastily picked up a guitar only to dislike the material I was forced to play.
 But once my niche in music cemented itself, I took the instrument and ran with it.
-I can frequently be found at Dio's grave emotionally reproducing "Holy Diver" note for note as a meager tribute to one of the metal greats.
-Wherever you are, Dio (in the place they call Metaltopia), you remain an inspiration to us all.
+I can frequently be found at Dio's grave emotionally reproducing "Holy Diver" note for note as a tribute to one of the metal greats.
+Wherever you are, Dio, you remain an inspiration to us all.

 Now you have a slight idea of who I am.
 I am no celestial being, but a fairly normal metal-loving human with a few quirks.
 I won't reveal my true identity, but rest assured you're in good hands.
-As a general rule of thumb, I will guide and teach you as an enlightened individual on the topic of heavy metal--you might find you don't like every tidbit I post, but something you love will pop up shortly thereafter.
+As a general rule of thumb, I will guide and teach you as an enlightened individual on the topic of heavy metal; you might find you don't like every tidbit I post, but something you love will pop up shortly thereafter.
 And don't forget, you can make a request via email.
 I will never ignore my readers.
 You are my first priority.

 I may or may not add more to this in the future.
 For now, it is adequately adequate.